Iam0TI/uniswap-swapRouter-review/README.md

 **Libraries Used**:
-- `Path`: For decoding the token path.
+- `Path`: To decodes the path to obtain each pools and to determine if multiple pools exist.
 - `SafeCast`: For safely casting between integer types.
 - `TickMath`: To determine the value of `sqrtPriceLimitX96`